puppetlabs/puppet-docs/source/puppet/4.9/functions_ruby_implementation.md

 * The first argument must be the name of the function to call, as a string.
 * The second argument must be an array containing any arguments to the function.
-* The third argument can be a Ruby Proc, or a Puppet [lambda][] previously captured as a Proc (see above).
+* The third argument can be a Ruby Proc, or a Puppet [lambda][lambdas] previously captured as a Proc (see above).
 You can also provide a block of Ruby code using the normal block syntax.

 ``` ruby
 def my_function1(a, b, &block)